Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Introduction

-\begin{enumerate} \item A scalable model which learns to control \textbf{multiple semantic and syntactic attributes} of a sentence.
-The CGA model requires only a single discriminator for simultaneously controlling multiple attributes (see Section \ref{sec:method}).
-We present automatic and human assessments to confirm the control over multiple semantic and syntactic attributes.
-Further, we provide a quantitative comparison to previous work.
+The main contribution of this paper is a scalable model which learns to control \textbf{multiple semantic and syntactic attributes} of a sentence.
+The CGA model requires only a single discriminator for simultaneously controlling multiple attributes.
+To the best of our knowledge, we are the first to incorporate techniques such as cyclical word-dropout and a context-aware loss, which allow the CGA model to generate natural sentences given a latent representation and an attribute vector, \textit{without requiring an input reference sentence during training}.
+We present automatic and human assessments to confirm the multi-attribute control and high quality of the generated sentences.
+Further, we provide a thorough comparison to previous work.

-\item A method for natural language generation for \textbf{data augmentation}, which boosts the performance of downstream tasks.
-To this end, we present data augmentation experiments of various datasets, where we significantly outperform a strong baseline and achieve a performance comparable to real data (Section \ref{sec:eval}). \end{enumerate}
+We use CGA as a natural language generation method for \textbf{data augmentation}, which boosts the performance of downstream tasks.
+We present data augmentation experiments on various English datasets, where we significantly outperform a strong baseline and achieve a performance often comparable to adding same amount of additional real data.